Private equity in Italy: market and regulatory overview

 The separation between the fund and the management company allows the management team to choose investment opportunities autonomously and rapidly.

-The fund's duration allows the investors to achieve the result of their investments within a set period of time.
+The fund's duration allows the investors to achieve the result of their investments within certain period of time.

-The fund's closed-end term allows the investors to exit from the fund the redemption or refunding of units at predefined and specific times.
-This allows the management company to have a capital reserve available that remains relatively stable and constant over time.
+The fund's closed-end term allows the investors to exit from the fund at predefined and specific times.
+This allows the management company to have a capital reserve available that remains relatively stable over time.

-Other legal structures that may be used include:
+Other legal structures that can potentially be used in the context of private equity transactions include:

 Joint stock companies (società per azioni) (SPA).